 The following documents are kept at the registered office of the Company and/or Management Company, where they can be viewed:

-- 1. the Articles of Incorporation of the Company and the Management Company
+- 1. The Articles of Incorporation of the Company and the Management Company

-- 2. the Management Company Agreement;
+- 2. Depositary Agreement;

-- 3. the Depositary Agreement;
+- 3. Portfolio Management Agreement;

-- 4. the Portfolio Management Agreement;
+- 4. Management Company Agreement;

-- 5. the Administrative Agent Agreement.
+- 5. Administrative Agent Agreement.